Rutrus/pico-read-speaker/README.md

 Using Pico2wave to ease from the recovery text to the clipboard or a file so unlimited.

-Pico2wave takes into account a limited number of characters, my program solves this problem.
+Pico2wave takes into account a limited number of characters, this program solves this problem.

-Why this script: I love listening to my book on my mobile N900 while I
-    drove on the road to work

-Auteur : Mickaelh
+Author : Mickaelh
-version : 1.0.0
+version : 1.1.0
 Licence : GPL v3

-required
+Required
 ========

 System : the compliant systems under linux kernels: Debian, Ubuntu, Maemo ...